 5. Who and/or what inspires your work?

-Things I read about mostly.
-I felt like there was a lot of horrible things going on in the world and that was all the news ever focused on and it just became so depressing, so I sought out to find happy, fun and positive articles and i’d illustrate after reading them.
+Things I read about most.
+I felt like there was a lot of horrible things going on in the world and that was all the news ever focused on and it just became so depressing, so I sought out to find happy, fun and positive articles and I’d illustrate after reading them.
 I’m also inspired by people and basic daily life!

 6. What role does art play in your life?
 How does it change the way you view the world?